rstudio/rstudio-conf-2022-program/sessions/makeovers/creating-data-input-platform-using.md

 session_slug: makeovers
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "Creating a data input platform using tidyverse"
+talk_title: "Do It For Yourself: Creating a data input platform using R"
 # A short version of the title, suitable for small displays
 talk_title_short: Creating a data input platform using tidyverse
 # A link to your talk's materials, when ready